dholifield/appa/README.md

 | `std::function<bool()> exit_fn` | X   |   X  |   X  |   X  | -->

 ### Movements
 Currently, there are 3 different motion commands: `move(target, options, overwrite)`, `turn(target, options, overwrite)`, and `follow(path, options, overwrite)`.
-This makes it very easy to control the chassis. `move` targets can be a single number for a relative straight movement, a point to drive to, or a target pose which uses the boomerang controller. `turn` targets can be a single number for a target heading, or a point to face towards. `follow` targets must be a vector of points.
-Options will be set as `options << overwrite` for the purpose of allowing the user to use a set of predefined options, and also manually set others for a specific movement.
+This makes it very easy to control the chassis. `move` and `turn` functions take in `appa::Target` that contains a `Pose` and `Options`. `move` targets can be a single number for a relative straight movement, a point to drive to, or a target pose which uses the boomerang controller. `turn` targets can be a single number for a target heading, or a point to face towards. `follow` targets must be a vector of `Point`.
+Options will be set as `target.options << options << overwrite` for the purpose of allowing the user to use a set of predefined options, and also manually set others for a specific movement.
 The movement parameters will automatically default to the configuration for those not specified.
 Movements can be done like:

 ```cpp
 std::vector<appa::Point> path1 = {{24, 0}, {24, 24}, {0, 24}, {0, 0}}; // path with 4 points